Minimum standard online tests

 Students may not sit for a minimum standard reading, writing or numeracy test if they have already demonstrated the HSC minimum standard (ACSF Level 3) in that test domain, unless they are leaving school.

-Schools can decide whether the minimum standard online tests will be undertaken using school computer equipment or student laptop/tablet devices.
+The minimum standard tests are delivered via a lockdown browser, which must be installed on the device used to undertake the tests.
+Schools can decide whether the tests will be taken using school computer equipment or student laptop/tablet devices.

-Students should take a pen/pencil, a ruler and paper into the minimum standard online tests.
-Paper must be checked by a Test Supervisor before the test to ensure it is blank.
+Students may take a pen/pencil and a ruler into the minimum standard tests.
+The test supervisor will provide paper once students enter the test room.
+Students cannot bring their own paper into the test room.
+Paper must be checked by a test supervisor before the test to ensure it is blank.

 The following other items are not permitted to be used: